-The above listed third party suppliers will process data on our behalf.
-Therefore, we investigate these third party suppliers to ensure their compliance with Relevant Data Protection Laws and specify their obligations in written contracts.
-We will never share your details directly with another company, except where this is required to fulfil an order for those third party products or services.
+The above listed third-party suppliers will process data on our behalf.
+Therefore, we audit these third-party suppliers to ensure their compliance with relevant data protection laws and specify their obligations in written contracts.

 Personal Data may be processed in a variety of ways; this will include but is not limited to:

 - sending by e-mail;

 - adding to spreadsheets, word documents, databases or similar for the purposes of assessing Personal Data;

 - for educational software use (this could be for the purposes of helping children learn, discipline, reports and other educational purposes).

 Cookies are small text files that can be used by websites to make a user's experience more efficient.